Needlegun scaler

-A needlegun scaler, needle scaler or needle-gun is a tool used to remove rust, mill scale, and old paint from metal surfaces.
-The tool is used in metalwork applications as diverse as home repair, automotive repair and shipboard preservation.
+A needlegun scaler, needle scaler, or needle-gun is a tool used to remove rust, mill scale, and old paint from metal surfaces.
+The tool is used in metalwork applications as diverse as home repair, automotive repair, and shipboard preservation.

-Operation and use
+Mechanism

 A needle gun has a set of very fine chisels known as needles.
 The tool forces these needles against a work surface at variable speeds up to around 5,000 times per minute.
 Different models offer choices of number of needles, operating speed, and power levels.
 Many models use compressed air, although electrical needle-guns do exist.

 In a pneumatic unit, compressed air forces a piston forwards and backwards.
 This movement causes the needles to move back and forth against the work surface.

+Benefits

 The needle gun has advantages over other scaling tools.
 Its main advantage is that the needles automatically adjust themselves to contours, making the tool a good choice for cleaning irregular surfaces.
 A needle gun can clean an area to bare metal in seconds, and compares well to other scaling tools in terms of accuracy and precision.

 It is recommended that before needlegunning, a surface should be prepared by removing oil, grease, dirt, chemicals and water-soluble contaminants.
 This can be done with solvents or with a combination of detergent and fresh water.